Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/05_seismic_data_format.md

 > ```

 > **Note: Provenance and Auxiliary Data
 > The ASDF format implementation of the provenance information and the extensibility through the use of the auxiliary data allows for the file format to 1) allow to rigourously trace the steps taken in transforming the data and 2) provides convenient and robust mean of future proofing the data format so additional information can be added in the future withouth breaking the compatibility.
 However, this standard is currently not prescribing the use of provenance data and is not making use of the auxiliary block.
+The proposed standard, for historical reasons rooted in previous implementation,  instead exploits the inherent extensibility of the QuakeML and StationXML through names

 The modifications discussed in the following sections, particularly concerning QuakeML and StationXML formats, have been operationalized in the μquake library.
 This library extends the Obspy package and is tailored to the specific needs of μseismic monitoring within the mining contexts.